Casier à épices Roellinger

 Epices Roellinger

-It’s the most expensive spice in the world as it takes nearly 150,000 flowers to make 1 kilogram!
-Everyone has heard about this spice, but did you ever imagine that it could be grown in Brittany?
-For a few years now, a number of producers have taken the gamble to produce this rare and highly sought-after product.
-The crocuses are harvested at the start of autumn.
+It’s the most expensive spice in the world as it takes almost 150,000 flowers to make 1 kilo!
+Everyone knows about this spice, but could you every imagine it being created in Brittany?
+In recent years, numerous producers have taken up the challenge of producing this rare, much sought-after commodity.
+The extremely delicate harvesting of crocus stigmas is carried out in early autumn.
 Breton producers:

 Didier Corlou